Why Rosemont

 Not always malicious, as the firm balances costs, competitiveness, and compliance.
 Its effects are non-linear and persistent.
 Optionality narrows with time.
 A purely legal response risks hardening positions.
 An operational adjustment may actually not be what the authorities need to see.
 Poor handling may lead to stricter oversight, undermining your regulatory standing towards investors, regulators or public exposure.
 This can be avoided.

-Premature decisions must be resisted, despite pressure.
-By recognizing the full playfield and by addressing issues at the right level, the organization is left in a much stronger position, with new space to maneuver.
+Making decisions prematurely must be avoided, despite pressure.
+Recognizing the full playfield and addressing issues at the right level the best outcomes are produced, and leaves the organization in a much stronger position, with new space to maneuver.

 Divesting physical assets or closing down a facility.
 This involves a large number of stakeholders, all of whom need to be on board with the approach on your way out, while negotiating the terms of the sale and transferring risk.